 Taking a closer look at the lymphatic system we find that there are key areas where congestion can happen with the flow of lymph: the neck, the chest where the Thymus sits, under the arms, the breasts, the spleen sitting beneath the ribs on the left-hand side of the body, the forearm, the middle of the stomach region, the pelvis, the upper inside of the thighs and in the knees.
 If there discomfort in any of these areas or if there is swelling forming a small, hard knot in one of these areas, there is a problem with the lymph nodes and ultimately the immune system.

 If the lymph system becomes blocked, infection, inflammation or cancer begins occurring inside the physical body.
-This is usually a secondary reaction to a greater problem deeper in the body such as a tumor in the breast.
+This is usually a secondary reaction to a greater problem deeper in the body such as a tumor in the breast, rapid organ degeneration such as liver or kidney or spleen.
 There can be numerous conditions for creating swollen lymph glands and fatigue is often, evident of a viral infection inside the lymph system.

 Coupled with the exploration of the Lymphatic system is grasping how viruses operate.